rtcottle/portfolio/README.md

 ## Description

-This is a brief overview of my web development projects
+This is a brief overview of my web development projects.

 ## Table of Contents